The Landfall Tradition

 Supporting UNCW Scholarships and Golf Programs Since 2002

-Consider supporting the tournament by playing in the college/am tournament, becoming a sponsor, or volunteering to help out.
+Consider playing in the college/am tournament, becoming a sponsor, or volunteering to help out.
 Click on the links to the left under "Get Involved" to learn more.

 The 3-day collegiate tournament will be preceded by a College-Am Tournament on Thursday, October 25th and capped off with a reception, Dinner of Champions, and an award ceremony.
 Foursomes are invited to attend this event and play a round with a team member from one of the participating schools.